saras152/saras152.github.io/README.md

 # Computer Vision #

-I tried to work with OpenCV and tried to detect the lanelines on the road.
-In the wiki page linked below, i tried to address few issues solved and listed possible improvements.
+I worked with OpenCV and tried to detect the lanelines on the road.
+In the wiki page linked below, I addressed few issues solved and listed possible improvements.
 The jupyter notebook with preliminary implementation of the algorithm using python script for detecting lane lines on the road is [HERE](https://github.com/saras152/Finding_Lane_Lines_on_the_Road).

 ![alt text][lanelines]